lele85/tempo-playground/README.md

 # Grafana Tempo Minimal Example

-This is a playground.
-In this simple configuration we have a single binary tempo running locally with S3 storage (provided by minio).
+This is a playground for grafana tempo.
+In this configuration we have a single binary tempo running locally with S3 storage (provided by minio).

 How to start: